aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/htmlsaveoptions/fontsFolderAlias/_index.md

 ### Remarks

-When you save a [Document](../../../aspose.words/document/) in HTML format and [HtmlSaveOptions.exportFontResources](../exportFontResources/) is set to ``True``, Aspose.Words needs to save fonts used in the document as standalone files.
+When you save a [Document](../../../aspose.words/document/) in HTML format and [HtmlSaveOptions.exportFontResources](../exportFontResources/) is set to ``true``, Aspose.Words needs to save fonts used in the document as standalone files.
 [HtmlSaveOptions.fontsFolder](../fontsFolder/) allows you to specify where the fonts will be saved and [HtmlSaveOptions.fontsFolderAlias](./) allows to specify how the font URIs will be constructed.